-Revamping health care is constantly in the headlines as President Obama and Congress attempt to hammer out a way to make health care costs - one of the largest sources of debt and bankruptcy in the nation - more manageable for more Americans.
+Revamping health care is constantly in the headlines as officials attempt to hammer out a way to make health care costs - one of the largest sources of debt and bankruptcy in the nation - more manageable for more Americans.

 Nonetheless, co-payments, medications, dental and vision care can add up.
 Try these suggestions to help keep the cost of medical care manageable: